Paul’s book is out now – perfect for your self-isolation reading list!

 Meanwhile…Paul has just finalised a couple of corporate jobs, one of which was in the medical marijuana space, the other in the high end tech sector.
 In addition, in the weeks before viral madness took hold in Australia, he reviewed shows aplenty – like this one here: Ruri Mito – Matou

 Aside from books and critiquess, and as a participant in the so-called ‘gig economy’, Paul has several other projects concurrently bubbling – inc: a political satire for the stage, another novel (the third in his so-called ‘ecstasy’ trilogy) and a few screen related gigs.

 Obviously, our intention here is for you to be inspired and hire Paul.
 (He already works from home, so viral lockdowns are no great hurdle) Also, he really is good at what he does; and you’d be supporting the notion of the sole trading artist/artisan and helping to keep alive the somewhat fin de siecle vision of the bohemian creative living in a loft making art and stuff.

 Meanwhile, in ‘random back catalogue land’ we have uncovered this TV gem Paul conceived & directed back in 2013 with the help of his production buddy Eddie Postma.
 ‘The Language of Light’ stems from their time spent making TV for the Chinese Communist Party.
-It’s a beautiful piece about photography and cross-cultural understanding set in the great Aussie bush (Mildura to be exact).
+It’s a beautiful piece about photography and cross-cultural understanding set in the great, pre-viral Aussie bush (Mildura to be exact).